Rigidity of flat holonomies: Introduction

 As mentioned before, the restriction on the sectional curvature ensures the existence of the stable holonomy.
 For Theorem \ref{main-thm} to hold, it is indeed sufficient to make the assumption for a {\it single} horosphere in $\tilde M$ since in Proposition \ref{one-all} we show that it implies that {\it all} horospheres satisfy it.
+Since it is known that pinched curvature implies pinching of Lyapunov exponents we could hope, as suggested by the anonymous referee, that a pinching of Lyapunov exponents might be sufficient.
+This point is left for further study.

 In the case that $\dim M = 2$, Theorem \ref{main-thm}, may still be true.
 However, our proof in the case $\dim M \geq 3$ does not apply since it relies on Theorems \ref{butler} and \ref{G_A-hyperbolic} which both require our assumption on the dimension, see more details below.